indexmap-rs/indexmap/README.rst

 .. |rustc| image:: https://img.shields.io/badge/rust-1.18%2B-orange.svg
 .. _rustc: https://img.shields.io/badge/rust-1.18%2B-orange.svg

-A safe, pure-Rust hash table which preserves insertion order.
+A safe, pure-Rust hash table which preserves (in a limited sense) insertion order.

 This crate implements compact map and set data-structures, where the iteration order of the keys is independent from their hash or